xianyuanliu/alloy-data-extraction-demo/README.md

 ---

 ### 2. Convert PDF to Raw Text
-- **Install Nougat** from GitHub (an open-source OCR-based tool for PDF parsing).
+- **Load Nougat pretrained model** from Hugging Face (an open-source OCR model for PDF parsing).
-- Run Nougat to convert PDFs to `.mmd` markdown files.
+- Use Nougat model to convert PDFs to `.mmd` markdown files.
 - **Preview extracted text** using `IPython.display` and compare it with the original PDF.
 - _Optional_: Open the `.mmd` markdown file to find which format the PDF is converted to.